-Collaborator seamlessly integrates with the Team Foundation Server (TFS) version control system.
+Collaborator seamlessly integrates with the Team Foundation Server (TFS) version control system and its successor Azure DevOps Server.
 This section provides a general overview of integration preferences, ways to review files controlled by TFS, and so on.

 Using the built-in Collaborator TFS integration, you can quickly upload various files to the Collaborator server to create a review directly from the desktop client of your choice.
 The types of files you can upload include: